awslabs/frontend-discovery-service/docs/USER_GUIDE.md

 To deploy via the AWS CLI
 [consult the documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-stack.html).

-### Major Upgrades: Manual Rolling Deployment
+### Major Upgrades: New Deployment

-The process for a manual rolling deployment is as follows:
+The process for a major upgrade is as follows:

-1. Create a new stack from scratch
+1. Create a new stack from scratch.
-2. Export the data from the old stack to the new stack
+2. Export the data from the old stack to the new stack.
-3. Migrate consumers to new API and Web UI URLs
+3. Migrate users to the new API endpoints.
 4. Delete the old stack.

 The steps for performing this process are:

 1. Deploy a new instance of the Solution by following the instructions contained in the ["Deploying the Solution" section](#deploying-the-solution).
-Make sure you use unique values for Stack Name and ResourcePrefix parameter which differ from existing stack.
+Make sure you use unique values for Stack Name parameter which differ from existing stack.
-2. Migrate Data from DynamoDB to ensure the new stack contains the necessary configuration related to Data Mappers and settings.
-When both stacks are deployed in the same account and region, the simplest way to migrate is via [On-Demand Backup and Restore].
-If the stacks are deployed in different regions or accounts, you can use [AWS Data Pipeline].
+2. Migrate Data from DynamoDB to ensure the new stack contains the necessary configuration related to MicroFrontends.
+If your data set is small, it may be easiest to script the transfer of data.
-3. Ensure that all the bucket policies for the Data Mappers are in place for the new stack.
-See the
+   Alternatively, you can use [S3 Export](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataExport.HowItWorks.html)
-   ["Granting Access to Data" section](#granting-access-to-data) for steps to do this.
+   and then write a script solely for the import.
 4. Review the [Changelog] for changes that may affect how you use the new deployment.
-This may require you to make changes to any software you have that interacts with the solution's API.
+This may require you to make changes to any software or libraries you have that interacts with the APIs.
-5. Once all the consumers are migrated to the new stack (API and Web UI), delete the old stack.
+5. Once all the Admin and Consumer Users are migrated to the new stack, delete the old stack.

 ## Deleting the Solution